apastel/traffic-alert/README.md

 # traffic-alert

 NodeJS server backend to connect to an IFTTT service for getting notifications when your commute duration is below a tolerable threshold.
 Uses Google Maps Directions API.
-Deploys in to Google Cloud App Engine.
+Deploys in Google Cloud App Engine.

 ## Why Did I Make This?